Deploying a package to an Azure Service Fabric cluster

 Deploying to multiple geographic regions

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
-You can achieve this by creating a Service Fabric Deployment Target per-region and assigning them to the same role and an appropriate environment.
+You can achieve this by creating a Service Fabric Deployment Target per-region and assigning them to the same target tag and an appropriate environment.

 Your process can be modified by using variables scoped by environment or deployment target.